 As part of the annual review of the Company's executive compensation, the Board and the GHRC Committee consider the implications of the risks associated with the Company's compensation policies and practices, including as to whether or not they could encourage an executive officer or an employee at a principal business unit or division to take inappropriate or excessive risks.
-For Fiscal 2022, the Board and the GHRC Committee reviewed the executive compensation program and modified compensation structure, such changes to be effective in Fiscal 2022.
+For Fiscal 2024, the Board and GHRC Committee reviewed the executive compensation program and it remains substantially similar to Fiscal 2023 as described above.
 The Board and the GHRC Committee believe that the current compensation structure constitutes a well-balanced mix of base salary, short-term incentive and long-term incentive, applies maximums to short-term incentive payouts, and includes a combination of performance and time vesting for long-term incentive grants.
 Accordingly, the Board and the GHRC Committee have not, after consideration, identified any risk arising from the Company's compensation policies and practices that is reasonably likely to have a material adverse effect on the Company.